AnkieFan/Pentomino-Tetris-Game-with-Bot/README.md

 ## Methodology

 ### Pentomino Tetris Game Bot
-+ Pierre Dellacherie Algorithm: Calculate a score out for every possible placement, where score is weighted average of a series of features' score.
++ Pierre Dellacherie Algorithm: Calculate a score out for every possible placement, where score is weighted average of a series of features' scores.
 ![PDA](imgs/PDA.png)
 ![PDA2](imgs/PDA2.png)
 + Particle Swarm Optimization (PSO): Find the best weights $w_n$ for weighting the average of scores.